robinsonleiu/php-facedetection/README.md

 PHP Face Detection
 ==================

+This fork detects multiple faces in an image.
+It's by no means perfect though!

-This class detect one face in images.
-This is a pure PHP port of an existing JS code from Karthik Tharavaad.
+This is a pure PHP port of existing JS code from Karthik Tharavaad.

 Requirements
 ------------